PAUL34913/msp1-cv/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.2.1](https://getbootstrap.com/docs/4.2/getting-started/download/)
-    - Bootstrap was used to assist with the responsiveness and styling of the website, .
+    - Bootstrap was used to assist with the responsiveness and styling of the website, and also for several components mentioned in the credits.
 1. [Google Fonts](https://fonts.google.com/)
     - Google fonts were used to import the 'Exo' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome 4.7.0](https://fontawesome.com/v4.7/)